arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/24.anomaly-detection-application-note/content.md

 }
 ```

+***Important note: The M4 sketch uses hardcoded sample count values (SAMPLES_PER_WINDOW = 200) that need to match the window size of your trained Edge Impulse model.
+If you retrain the model with a different window size, update these constants manually to keep both sketches in sync.***
 ### How the Dual-Core Communication Works

 The two sketches communicate through the `RPC.h` library, which uses a shared memory region inside the STM32H747XI to pass data between cores.
 The communication follows a simple request-response cycle: